tuppp1/Data-Science-for-Concrete/CONTRIBUTION.md

 - Add your links like: `[project-name](http://example.com)` - A short description ends with a dot.
 - If possible, input the web domain names only, as links to the particular web-pages may expire.
 - Add the main programming language for the software (if known) in bold.
-- Make a remark proprietary if the content is not freely available.
+- Make a remark whether the content is either proprietary or freely available.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - Send a Pull Request.